-RV’ers who plan on living and traveling in their rig full time, or even part of the year, should take note of some important enrollment periods for Medicare and ACA Health Insurance for the year 2021.
+RV’ers who plan on living and traveling in their rig full time, or even part of the year, should take note of some important enrollment periods for Medicare and ACA Health Insurance.

 It goes without saying, that health insurance is not the same for everyone.
 Consider the features of your health and history.
 Add on your activity level, place of permanent residence, employment, and income and you’ve got a unique set of characteristics used for choosing a plan best suited for you.
 Camping World is not an insurance broker or healthcare professional and is not offering healthcare advice or guidance.
 Always solicit the help of an insurance professional who can help you choose a plan that takes into account your unique healthcare needs.